bjhardcastle/polars-vec-ops/README.md

 # Polars Vec Ops

-A Polars plugin for vertical operations on list or array columns - aggregate across rows instead of within lists.
+A Polars plugin for vertical operations on columns 1D arrays or lists of equal length - aggregate across rows instead of within lists.

 **🚧 Under Development**